SillyCatto/word_waffle/README.md

 Also, to implement OOP concepts to build interactive desktop apps.

 ## 🎮 How to play
-After opening, you'll see 3 options:

-- Play: Will let you play the game
-- Help: Will give you instructions to play the game
-- About: Will show you details about the developers

-### General Rules

-**You have to guess any five-letter word**
+**You have to guess any five-letter word.**

 - If your guessed letter is in the correct position in the word, it will turn green.

 - If it is in the word but in wrong position, it will turn yellow.

-- If it is not in the word , it will be grey.
+- If it is not in the word , it will be gray.

 ## 📥 Download